How to buy the best air fryer

 We've found big differences between the best and worst air fryers - some turn out delicious golden chips, while others leave you with a half-raw, half-burned mess.
 So it's worth doing your research to avoid getting lumbered with an expensive gadget that does nothing but take up space in your cupboard.

 The model you pick also affects how much space you have to cook with - and how much effort you have to put in.
 Use our tips below to choose the best type of air fryer for you.
-To see which models we recommend, head to our round-up of the best air fryers for 2017.
+To see which models we recommend, head to our round-up of the best air fryers.

 How much do you need to spend to get a good air fryer?